shqwu/shqwu.github.io/_pages/about.md

     btn_class: "btn--inverse"
 ---

 Hi, I'm Shuaiqi Wu!
 I am currently a PhD Canditate in Atmospheric Science at UC Davis (Advisor: Prof. [Erwan Monier](https://lawr.ucdavis.edu/people/faculty/monier-erwan)).
-My research focuses on using Crop Models (both statistical and process-based) to investigate the responses of crops to future climate and extreme weather.
-I aim to help farmers to avoid harvest failure and maximize crop yields ~ :blush:!!!
+My research focuses on using Crop Models (both statistical and process-based) to investigate the responses of crops :corn: :tomato: to future climate :sunny: and extreme weather :snowflake:.
+I aim to help farmers to avoid harvest failure and maximize crop yields!!!